 In the exercise of this freedom, the faculty member may, without limitation, discuss his own subject in the classroom.
-He may not, however, claim as his right, the privilege of discussing in his classroom controversial matters which have no relevance to his subject.
-844 Fed.
+He may not, however, claim as his right, the privilege of discussing in his classroom controversial matters which have no relevance to his subject (844 Fed.
 Reporter, 2d Series, p.
-66, citing [16, p.
-66].
+66 (2nd Cir., 1988)).

-Unlike the Fong case, the court in Mahoney ruled that objections to the appellant's behavior were not concerned with the integrity of the educational experience or work environment.
-Rather, the grievant alleged the administrative interference with his expression of views, because they were contrary to those held or espoused by the management of Westchester Community College, caused his difficulty [16].
+Unlike the Fong case, the Court in Mahoney ruled that objections to the appellant's behavior were not concerned with the integrity of the educational experience or work environment.
+Rather, the grievant alleged that the administrative interference with his expression of views, because they were contrary to those held or espoused by the management of Westchester Community College, caused his difficulty.

-On the other hand, it was held that the University of Oklahoma did not violate employee Seibert's rights under the First Amendment when it discharged him for repeatedly submitting disruptive safety complaints [17].
+On the other hand, it was held that the University of Oklahoma did not violate employee Seibert's rights under the First Amendment when they discharged him for repeatedly submitting disruptive safety complaints.
 Seibert's statements did constitute protected speech under Pickering and related matters of public concern.
-The issues had been investigated by the university and had been considered settled matters.
-Professor Seibert's free speech rights, under the Connick tests, were determined to be outweighed by Oklahoma's interest in promoting efficient operations in the conduct of its public service [17].
-The employer's focus again was the court's focus.
+The issues had been investigated by the University and had been considered settled matters.
+Professor Seibert's free speech rights, under the Connick test, were determined to be outweighed by Oklahoma's interest in promoting efficient operations in the conduct of its public service (Seibert v Oklahoma ex re University of Oklahoma Health Service Center [Ca. 10, February 10, 1989] 4 IER Cases 459).
+The employer's focus again was the Court's focus.

 When a tenured professor's transfer is at issue, free speech questions can also arise.
-While the transfer was found to be motivated by the exercise of a faculty member's free speech rights, the court held an Auburn administrator's interest in the efficient administration of an academic department could prevail and outweigh an appellant's free speech interests [18].
-This meant Auburn University could freely transfer professors between departments, within the university, as long as no change occurred in the income, rank or tenure status of the individuals transferred.
-Such changes were upheld by the court and justified as creating no diminution in the professors' professional standing in the Auburn University community [18].
-This provides further indication that speech by members of an academic community, no matter how critical, will be constitutionally protected unless it violates the standard established in Mahaffey v.
-Kansas Board of Regents [19].
-However, given the additional test of Pickering, the court has concluded, if there is sufficient interference with the efficiency of administrative operations, discipline may be justified.
+While the transfer was found to be motivated by the exercise of a faculty member's free speech rights, the Court held that an Auburn administrator's interest in the efficient administration of an academic department could prevail and outweigh an appellant's free speech interests.
+This meant that Auburn University could freely transfer professors between departments, within the University, as long as no change occurred in the income, rank or tenure status of the individuals transferred.
+Such changes were upheld by the Court and justified as having no diminution in the professors' professional standing within the Auburn University community (Maples v Martin, 858 F.2d, 1546 [11th Cir., 19881).
+This provides further indication that speech by members of an academic community, no matter how critical, will be constitutionally protected unless it violates the standard established in Mahaffey v Kansas Board of Regents 652 F. Supp.
+887 (1983).
+However, given the additional test of Pickering, the Court has concluded that, if there is sufficient interference with the efficiency of administrative operations, discipline may be justified.

 This decision is further supported because the appellants had access to a collective bargaining grievance procedure and declined to use it.
-Grieving could have afforded them another opportunity to rebut the charges against them and would have further enhanced their due process rights.
+Grieving could have afforded them another opportunity to rebut the charges against them and would further enhance their due process rights.
 In failing to utilize their grievance procedure, they chose to deny themselves review opportunity.
-Their claims, based on being denied due process, cannot be upheld.
-The appellants' case was then determined under the Pickering Balancing Test, which the court did not resolve in their favor [20].
-Clearly all avenues of appeal must be exhausted before resorting to relief in the court system.
+Claims by them, based on their denial of due process cannot be upheld.
+The appellants are then left with their case being determined under the Pickering Balancing Test which the Court did not resolve in their favor (Lewis v Hillsborough Transit Authority, 726 F.2d 664, 667 11th Cir.
+[1983] Cert.
+Denied, 469 U.S. @ p.
+822, 105 S. Ct.
+95, 83 L. Ed.
+2d 41 (1984)).
+Clearly all avenues of appeal must be exhausted before resorting to relief in the Court system.